September 28, 2007

 During each conversation, I wondered, What is this person really telling me?
 And later, I pondered, How is each person connected to me and to the others?

-September 09, 2007
+September 10, 2007

-Hayom harat olam,
+Hayom harat olam.

 On this day, the world was conceived.

 . . .
 Birth always inspires us with awe and wonder. . .
-But today we are to reflect not on the birth of a single child, not on the mystery of our own existences, not even just on the existence of whole species of life, but rather on the conception and the birth of the entire universe.
+But today we are to reflect not on the birth of a single child, not on the mystery of our own existence, not even just on the existence of whole species of life, but rather on the conception and the birth of the entire universe.

 A call to profound awareness.

-responses are possible?
+What responses are possible?

-About the photo.
+About the pomegranate.